AI Chess Lab AI Chess Software, research, lab notes, and durable public pages.

 The History of AI in Chess

 A readable foundation piece on how chess AI moved from early symbolic search and custom hardware to modern neural and hybrid engines.
-It is meant to orient the rest of the site, not disappear inside a category tree.
+It is meant to orient the software pages and the research archive, not disappear inside a category tree.

 Start here if you want the larger context first.